Students

 FEES

 While a fee to cover administrative expenses may be charged, there may be no individual student entry fees.
 Membership is not a requirement for advisors or entrants.
-NO ENTRY FEES AGAIN FOR 2024.
-Thanks to a generous donation in honor of Steve Shlisky our past president & activities chair, all entry fees have been waved for this year.
+NO ENTRY FEES AGAIN FOR 2025.
+Thanks to a generous donation in honor of Steve Shlisky our past president & activities chair, all entry fees have been waved again for this year.

 JUDGING AND EVALUATION